 - The category “other” may be chosen as a last resort if there really is no other matching category for your listing.

-- Use the right “Collection” tags to describe your products.Collection Tags are used to organize your listing into unique holiday and local collections that are used for marketing campaigns.
+- Use the right “tags” to describe your listing.
+These Tags are used to organize your listing into unique holiday and local collections that are used for marketing campaigns as well as showing up on our main page.

-- Be sure to add the collection tags to your listing.
-As the appropriate marketing period approaches vendors will be notified to remind them to update their collection tags in order to take advantage of the upcoming marketing campaign.
+- As the appropriate marketing period approaches vendors will be notified to remind them to update their collection tags in order to take advantage of the upcoming marketing campaign.

-- Describe your products and services in as much detail as possible:Products and services should be listed with well written and detailed description accompanied by a couple of good quality pictures.
+- Describe your listings in as much detail as possible with well written and detailed description accompanied by a couple of good quality pictures.

-- The texts and pictures you use to describe your products, and in comments and ratings, should not violate copyright laws, general law or trademark law.
+- The texts and pictures you use to describe your listing, and in comments and ratings, should not violate copyright laws, general law or trademark law.

-- Describe your product or service accurately and keep legal requirements in mind.
+- Describe your listing accurately and keep legal requirements in mind.

 - If you, for instance, sell toys containing small parts that could be a choking hazard for small children, you must label your products and listings clearly.